demisto/content/Packs/PrismaAccess/Playbooks/Prisma_Access_-__Logout_User/README.md

-This playbook accepts an XDR endpoint ID and isolates it using the 'Palo Alto Networks Cortex XDR - Investigation and Response' integration.
+This playbook forces logout of a specific user and computer from Prisma Access.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.